 Today she is 85 years old and still very much at it, She currently starring in the Hallmark Channel series Chesapeake Shores.

 9. E.G. Marshall (Art)

 The intimidating and gruff ‘Art’, was tough on Clark, but heck, that’s an in-laws job, isn’t it?
 Marshall had quite a career, widely known as the lawyer, Lawrence Preston, on hit ‘60s show, The Defenders.

 Not just a TV star, Marshall was also Juror #4 in the legendary courtroom drama, 12 Angry Men.
 He died at 84 years old in 1998 from lung cancer.

 Ellen’s mother, Francis, was a perfect addition to this all-star cast. with a career that spanned 6 decades, she is best known as the hilarious ‘Marie’, from Everybody Loves Raymond.
 Another standout tv role was in the 80s Pierce Brosnan led show, Remington Steele.

 Doris passed away at 90 years old in 2016, but we will forever remember her in her massive body of work.

 Wow, what a cast.
 And we didn’t even get to the too-cool for school neighbors, played by the incredible, Julia Louis Dreifus.
 But do you know who played the male counterpart?
 None other than Christopher Guest’s younger brother.
 Nicholas Guest.
 These two were perfect, and we actually kinda felt bad for them, and for their carpet.

 What’s your favorite part of this hilarious holiday classic?
+Do you like any of the other National Lampoon films?
 Who was your favorite character?
 I have to say, my favorite is Aunt Bethany, who couldn’t hear a dump truck driving through a nitroglycerin plant.
 Let us know in the comments, we read them all.